Relentless Activist Digs into Racial Controversies

 GOODWYN: When Alan Bean says that a lot of people in Tulia were appalled, he means Tulia's black community and three white families - his, his in-laws and an old, white farmer who had employed Joe Moore as a farmhand.

-Mr. CRAIG FRANKLIN (Assistant Editor, Jena Times): He came to Jena, did extensive interviews with the family members of the Jena Six.
+CRAIG FRANKLIN: He came to Jena, did extensive interviews with the family members of the Jena Six.

 GOODWYN: Craig Franklin is the assistant editor of the Jena Times and he is no fan of Alan Bean.